centrifuge/centrifuge-chain/xcm/README.md

 sender and receiver parachains respectively:

 - `Developer` > `Chain State` > `OrmlTokens` and be sure to select the right account and `Usd` as the currency param.

+## Integration Tests

+In `runtime` > `integration-tests` > `xcm_transfers` we have our integrated tests covering the xcm transfers using an environment identical to the one described previously that you can setup on your machine but emulated instead.